F3Joule/f3joule/README.md

 🧑‍🎓 I'm a bachelor of Computer engineering, finished the Computer systems and networks education program.
 Now I'm studying for a master's degree in a field of Cybersecurity.

-🔭 I’m currently working on [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain) based on Substrate and a few private projects.
+🔭 I’m currently working on a few private projects, but mostly on [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain) based on Substrate.

 ---
 📊 My GitHub stats for the last year: